d4rk22/d4rk.tv/docs/requests.md

 # Requests

 New content requests are handled through Plex's native Watchlist system.
-Simply add movies or tv shows to your Watchlist inside of Plex and they will be added to the system shortly thereafter.
+Simply add movies or tv shows to your Watchlist inside of Plex and they will be added to Plex shortly thereafter.

 ## Requirements